memgraph/docs/products/memgraph/upcoming/tutorials/wiki-articles.md

 LIMIT 5;
 ```

-2. Which `Article` is the largest?
+1. "Too much text!".
+Which `Article` is the largest?
 The one that contains the most amount of `Terms`. `r.count` is an edge property that tells us how many `Terms` does an `Article` contain.
 All we need to do is `sum` those properties!
 ```opencypher
 MATCH (a:Article)-[r:CONTAINS]->(:Term)
 RETURN a.name as `Article`, sum(r.count) as `Number of terms`